junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 ♦ Lie down in a dark, quiet place.
 Do your best to relax.
 Try not to think about your problems.
 ♦ For especially bad migraine headaches, take aspirin, if possible with codeine, or with another sedative.
-Or obtain pills of ergotamine with caffeine (Cafergot,
+Or obtain pills of ergotamine with caffeine (Cafergot, [page 379](#page-379)).
-p.
-379).
 Take 2 pills at first and 1 pill every 30 minutes until the pain goes away.
 Do not take more than 6 pills in 1 day.
 WARNING: Do not use Cafergot during pregnancy.

 # [163](#page-163)